Anna Borkowska (actress)

-Anna Borkowska (died 2008, in Tehran) was a Polish war refugee who settled in Iran.
+Anna Borkowska (23 September 1916 – 3 February 2008) was a Polish war refugee who settled in Iran.
 She was an actress and vocal teacher.
-As a child, after the Soviet invasion of Poland she was forced to leave home with some of her family members and transported to a forced labor camp in Siberia in the Soviet Union.
+As a child, after the Soviet invasion of Poland she was forced to leave home with some of her family members and transported to Siberia in the Soviet Union.
 She was one of the 120,000 Polish refugees who fled the Soviet Union with Anders' Army after the Axis invasion in 1941.
 She settled in Tehran.

 Borkowska is best known to international audiences for her role as the kindly elderly woman who aids a determined little girl in the quest for the perfect goldfish in Jafar Panahi's 1995 film The White Balloon.